 In this scheme, the untrusted part refers to any code outside the secure enclave and the trusted refers to all the logic implemented inside the enclave.

 More details on the API can be found in our docs.

 A - Why we chose Rust SGX SDK

-We wanted a low-level solution to best be able to leverage Intel SGX hardware, for management of enclave specific keys, and for performance.
+We wanted a low-level solution to best be able to leverage Intel SGX hardware, for the management of enclave-specific keys, and for performance.

 - Memory safety, which helps secure the code inside the enclave that has to manipulate sensitive data.

-- Low level control, which helps handling close-to-the metal features of secure enclaves, such as attestation and sealing mechanisms, which are important features of some complex key management scenarios.
+- Low level control, which helps handle close-to-the-metal features of secure enclaves, such as attestation and sealing mechanisms, which are important features of some complex key management scenarios.